 About half of the population of Bangladesh is women but the number of women entrepreneurs is very insignificant.
 They are neglected in accessing bank credit also.
-Women participation in the mainstream for attaining sustainable economic growth and of economy is crucial poverty reduction. including women mainstream economic activities.
-Bangladesh Bank has taken number of initiatives to ensure access of women entrepreneurs to financial facilities on easy terms and conditions.
-To ensure facility for the women entrepreneurs, at least 15 percent of total
+Women participation in the mainstream of economy is crucial for attaining sustainable economic growth and poverty reduction.
+For including women in mainstream economic activities.
+Bangladesh Bank has taken а number of initiatives to ensure access of women entrepreneurs to financial facilities on easy terms and conditions.
+To ensure facility for the loan women entrepreneurs, at least 15 percent of total